Nevvman18/HC-12_Reverse_Engineering/README.md

 # HC-12 - Reverse Engineering
-<p> HC-12 - one of the many good radio modules you can find on the market.
-And the most mysterious.</p>
+HC-12 - one of the many good radio modules you can find on the market. *And the most mysterious*.

 ## Introduction
 For one of my projects I bought a pair of them.
 Unfortunately, after about half a year, one of them either **went deaf or silent**, due to a broken radio IC.